asyncapi/community/TSC_MEMBERSHIP.md

 **Step 1: Pick an Issue**

 Here's how to select an issue to contribute to:
-* Join PR reviews
+* Join existing PR reviews
 * Look for issues with **good first issue label**
-* Join AsyncAPI slack community and join the #11_how-to- contribute channel
+* Join AsyncAPI slack community and join the `#11_how-to-contribute` channel
 * Join a contributor e.g to do a live stream

 **Step 2: Open a pull request**

 To open a pull request successfully, follow our [Git workflows](https://github.com/asyncapi/community/blob/master/git-workflow.md) contributors guide.

 Use the following steps to open your pull request: